sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 actually be installed.
 If you look inside the `Greetings-0.001`, you'll see something that looks much closer to what we generated with the `h2xs` command.

-### Distributing Your Module to Yourself with the `install` Command
+### The `dzil install` Command

-The `Greetings-0.001.tar.gz` file is the a compressed, archived version of our `Greetings-0.001` generated for you to save you the step of having to create it ourselves.
-Now install the distribution to your local perl library with the following command:
+A tarballed version of the `Greetings-0.001` directory was also generously created by `Dist::Zilla` to save you the step of having to create it yourself.
+You can easily install this tarball into to your local perl library with the following command:

 `dzil install`